Cold Email Strategy

 The final 50% of your effort should go into crafting your follow-up sequence.
 This is where most conversations begin.
 Very few prospects reply to the first email, so a persistent, well-written follow-up sequence is often the difference between a failed campaign and a booked meeting.
 This rule isn't a strict formula, but it’s a powerful mental model that forces you to focus on the elements that actually drive results in cold outreach.

-Frequently Asked Questions
+• Frequently Asked Questions

-Why can't I just use my main business domain for cold outreach?
-Think of your main business domain as your company's home address.
+• Why can't I just use my main business domain for cold outreach?
+Your main business domain as your company's home address.
 It's where you receive important mail from clients, partners, and your team.
 Using that same address for a large-scale outreach campaign is risky.
 If your cold emails get marked as spam, it can damage your domain's reputation, causing your critical business emails to get lost or delayed.
 By using a separate, similar domain for outreach, you create a dedicated channel for your campaigns, protecting your primary communications from any potential issues.

-I'm just starting out.
+What's the real difference between a shared and a dedicated email infrastructure?
+Using a shared infrastructure is like living in an apartment building.
+Your email deliverability can be affected by your neighbors—other businesses using the same system.
+If one of them engages in spammy behavior, the building's reputation suffers, and your mail might not get delivered.
+A I'm just starting out.
 Do I really need a service with all these advanced features?
 It can definitely feel overwhelming at first, but it's wise to choose a platform that you can grow into.
 Starting with a service that has a strong technical foundation, even if you don't use every single feature on day one, sets you up for long-term success.
 It ensures that as your outreach efforts become more sophisticated, your tool can support that growth without forcing you to migrate to a new platform right when you're gaining momentum.